bballdave025/portfolio-resume/README.md

 <a href="https://colab.research.google.com/drive/1xROjIalylxzxJSDAM0fJ69pV1UEu9R7q?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+(which you can Open In Colab).

 `----------`

-Can we get the data from the CMS experiment (part of the LHC) and (re-)discover the Higgs Boson - also called the God Particle?
+Can we get the data from the CMS experiment (part of the LHC) and (re-)discover the Higgs Boson – also called the God Particle?
 You can judge for yourself.
-The figure from my analysis is at top left.
+The figure from my analysis is at top left in the image below.
 Two different views of the discovery plot shown in the discovery publication are below and to the right of my plot.

 <br/>
 <div>